 Ski passes: each child needs a valid ski pass from the Aspen Skiing Company.
 However, there is no need to purchase a full season pass at the retail rate.
-Local schoolchildren may purchase a full season pass for four-mountain, no blackout dates, for $194 until October 14, 2016, then $319 after that.
-You must be a full-time student and a local resident to receive this rate.
+Local schoolchildren may purchase a full season pass for four-mountain, no blackout dates, for $209 through November 15.
+The price jumps to $349 after that.
+A child must be enrolled full-time in a local school in First to Eighth Grade to receive this rate.

 When you are ready to get your pass, go to the Aspen Skiing Company ticket office and tell them you are a Country Day student.
 PARENT AND CHILD MUST BE PRESENT in an actual ticket office to receive this rate; no online purchases.
 They'll check your name on the roster we provide.
 Age six and under ski free, always.
 PreK and Kindergarten skiers can purchase a picture pass for a small fee; this speeds things up in the morning of ski days as you can then bypass the ticket counter and head straight to the slopes.

 AVSC pass: if you plan to sign up for an Aspen Valley Ski Club program (see below), register for that first, then use the voucher AVSC will give you to get your pass for the same low price.
 Please note: the AVSC 6-day and 8-day passes are not enough; these only allow you to ski on the days of your AVSC program.
 You need a pass that will allow skiing on all our ACDS ski days.

 Gear: Children need ski equipment (or snowboard gear) and a helmet (required).
 Plus all the regular winter sports clothing, labeled with their name.
 A good place to get all this is the annual ski swap in October.
 Seasonal rentals are also available through many local shops.